NCAR/i-wrf/docs/Users_Guide/customization.rst

   **BOTH_VAR1_THRESH** = *>273.15,>285,>290*

-Now run the METplus portion of the Hurricane Matthew use use case as described.
+Now run the METplus portion of the Hurricane Matthew use case as described.
 You should find that the METplus statistical output now contains the **CTC** and **CTS** categorical line types.